syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/05.object-storage/docs.en.md

 access logging                   | no        |
 website hosting configuration    | no        |

-Setting bucket/object ACLs is only partially possible and currently unintuitive to use.
-We are in contact with the software manufacturer to solve this problem.
-For detailed information feel free to contact our [Cloud Support](../../06.Support/default.en.md).
+For setting up bucket/object ACLs we suggest to use [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html).
+We have prepared a [guide in our Tutorials section](../../02.Tutorials/11.object-storage-acls/docs.en.md).

 ## Buckets